geneontology/go-site/documentation/application-logins.md

 ![Image of login](https://raw.githubusercontent.com/geneontology/go-site/master/documentation/images/login-tg-screenshot.png)

-Enter your GitHub username and password and you should be redirected to the TG template page where you can create your commit.
+Enter your GitHub username and password.

 If it is the first time you have tried to login to a particular application, you should be presented with a login window like:

 ![Image of scope authorization](https://raw.githubusercontent.com/geneontology/go-site/master/documentation/images/authorize-tg-screenshot.png)

 Accept this and continue back to your application.
+For TermGenie, you should be redirected to the TermGenie template page where you can create your commit.
+For Noctua, click the **Return** button.

 ### What if it doesn’t work?